antonbabkin/reseng/nbs/index.md

 format:
   html:
     code-fold: true
-#    ipynb-filters:
+    ipynb-filters:
-#      - reseng/nbd.py filter-docs
+      - reseng/nbd.py filter-docs
 ---
 ```

++++ {"tags": ["nbd-docs"]}

+"Research engineering" is documentation of practices and a collection of tools used to write research code.

-This is a top level notebook that includes all high level tasks of the project.
+This notebook includes all high level tasks of the project.

-+++
++++ {"tags": ["nbd-docs"]}

 # Initialization